hliscorp/php-security-api/README.md

 ## About

-This API implements common concerns of web security (authentication, authorization, state persistence, csrf prevention) on OWASP guidelines.
+This API is a skeleton that implements common concerns of web security (authentication, authorization, state persistence, csrf prevention) based on OWASP guidelines, offering multiple binding points where developers MUST plugin components using its prototypes in order to gain one or more abilities (eg: DB authentication).

 ![diagram](https://www.lucinda-framework.com/web-security-api.svg)

 It does so using this series of steps:

 - **[configuration](#configuration)**: setting up an XML file where web security is configured
+- **[binding points](#binding-points)**: binding user-defined components defined in XML/code to API prototypes
 - **[execution](#execution)**: creating a [Lucinda\WebSecurity\Wrapper](https://github.com/aherne/php-security-api/blob/master/src/Wrapper.php) instance to authenticate & authorize then use it to get logged in user id, access token (for stateless apps) or csrf token (for form logins)

 API is fully PSR-4 compliant, only requiring PHP7.1+ interpreter and SimpleXML + OpenSSL extensions.
 To quickly see how it works, check: